MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v25.md

 ## Task 9: Reinstall existing extensions

-> APPLIES TO: Single tenant only.
+> APPLIES TO: Single tenant only

-In this task, you reinstall the extensions that you recompiled in task 6.
+Reinstall the extensions that you recompiled in task 6.
+These are extensions that you haven't published new versions for, but you still want them on the tenant after upgrade.
 This task is required in a platform upgrade.

 To install an extension, you use the [Install-NAVApp cmdlet](/powershell/module/microsoft.dynamics.nav.apps.management/install-navapp).

 1. If your solution uses the System Application, install this first.